 Undeclared at Rausser College

 Interested in biology, but uncertain of what field to focus on?
 Interested in environmental justice and environmental economics, but unclear which pathway to pursue?
 Would you like to build an interdisciplinary major that focuses on global issues, but looks at local impacts?
 For students passionate about environmental issues but undecided on a major, the Rausser College of Natural Resources does allow incoming freshman to be admitted as undeclared and explore major options in their first year.
+You can see an overview of all of our majors, sample plans, and major maps here!

 If you are a freshman, you are not required to be in a major program during your first two years at Rausser.
 You must declare a major by the end of your fourth semester of enrollment at UC Berkeley.
 Failure to declare a major by your fifth semester in the college will result in a hold being placed on your account that will block registration for the coming terms.
 Students must at this point either declare a major or obtain at least two signed program plans for two different potential majors that are feasible to finish by the semester limit.
 If any of these majors are in colleges outside of Rausser, an intent to change college form must also be attached.
 This will be required each semester thereafter until a major is declared.
 Extra semesters will not be granted on the basis of a student being unable to finish a major due to late declaration.